shkschneider/git_scripts/DOCUMENTATION.md

 cherry-pick
 -----------

 Picks a single commit and put in in the current history at HEAD.
-Goes directly in Staging Area unless `--no-commit` is specified (which then changes the hash).
+Goes directly in Staging unless `--no-commit` is specified (which then changes the hash).

 > cherry-pick [--no-commit] HASH

 reset
 -----

 Restores HEAD somewhere else.
-Is destructive for the Working Directory.
+Is destructive for the Workspace.
-`--mixed` preserves Working Directory.
+`--mixed` preserves Workspace.
 `--hard` is destructive for both.

 > git reset # cleans Index